nh-server/switch-guide/docs/user_guide/rcm/sending_payload.md

 1. Head over to https://omnircm.nintendohomebrew.com/web/
 1. Connect your Switch in RCM to your PC using the USB cable.
 1. Click on `Connect device...` and select `APX`.
-1. Download the hekate payload by clicking the button labeled `hekate_ctcaer_*.bin`.
-1. Click on `Add payload...` and select the hekate payload you downloaded in the previous step.
+1. Click the hekate entry in the payload list.
 1. Click the Blue `Inject` button.
     * If your payload was successfully injected your switch should have yellow text that says "Update bootloader folder!", this will be resolved soon.